 Uruguay’s capital city offers a unique charm that we had the pleasure of experiencing on our jaunt through South America.
-Montevideo was our first stop in Uruguay, and the modernity of the country was immediately apparent to us as we wandered the city.
+Montevideo was our first stop in Uruguay, and the modernity of the country was immediately apparent to us as we explored.
 Yet the history and strong cultural roots were also apparent in the museums, cuisine, parks, and other aspects of the city.
 We truly enjoyed our time here and found ourselves wishing we had more.
 There are many things to do in Montevideo, but here are a few of the activities we recommend from our few days there.

 1. Museum Hop